olleharstedt/subsetphp/README.md

 * Assume real-time performance is not important
 * Assume it's OK to waste memory for better through-put
 * Do _not_ assume scripts will run shortly - they may run for days.
+* We do not need eager collection, but this should configurable

 Features we need or not: